chenchih/5G_automationLinux/Iperflog_parser/ReadMe.md

 	- adding datecalc.py for calculating the start to end datetime
 - 2025.4.6: adding readme for each code, and fixing some bug
 - 2025.4.10: update iperf related file, python file, exe file, fix md error, adding toc link
+- 2025.05.p7: update bidirectional file
+	- rename `bidirectional.py` to `bidirectional_excel.py` to
+	- improvement `bidirectional_exel_graph.py`: replicate reading log in code, remove it, so will occur reading file one time
+	- create `bidirectional_exel_graph.py`: implement plot data to graph and reorganize code structure
 ## Content
 - [1.
 LogFile Structure](#1.LogFileStructure)
 	- [1.1 input_Gbits.txt use for run throughput log](#1.1)